samsquire/ideas4/README.md

 This is an idea on how to implement zero cost abstractions.

-You need a program that takes a compiler code, has an interpreter and a program and code generates the combination of three and is then used by a traditional compiler to turn into a program for runtime.
+You need a program that takes a compiler code (lexer, AST generation, bytecode generation), has an interpreter (of bytecode) and a source program and a special program that weaves the three together.
+It generates the combination of three and is then used by a traditional compiler to turn into a program for runtime.

 We split the problem of "compile time" and "runtime" as being the same problem to solve with respect to a source program.
+You insert interpreter code or compiled code at every AST node.

 We can move things from one side to the other.